jallanxjallan/onemanairforce/adaptation/scenes/syd_dies.md

 title: Syd Absent
 date: December 1988
 location: Jalan Jaksa
-status: Expand
+status: Synopsis
 ---

-Syd does not show up for work.
-Cameron drops by Syd's shabby room in Jalan jaksa and finds him dead in his favorite reading chair.
+Cameron returns from Karangendah on the morning flight and goes directly to Syd's room to tell him the news.
+He finds his friend dead in his favorite reading chair, a book on his lap and a glass of whiskey at his side.